cisco/mindmeld/source/integrations/webex_teams.rst

    pip install mindmeld[bot]

-After that you can import WebexBotServer from MindMeld and
+After that you can instantiate an WebexBotServer instance and pass your application logic and the Webhook ID and the Access Token into the server.

 .. code:: python